fredericlenaerts/cors-proxy/README.md

 ```

 The configuration uses two separate domain lists:
-- `WHITELISTED_ORIGINS`: Domains allowed to make requests to the proxy (CORS)
+- `WHITELISTED_ORIGINS`: Hostnames allowed to make requests to the proxy (CORS)
-- `PROXY_ALLOWED_DOMAINS`: Domains that the proxy is allowed to forward requests to
+- `PROXY_ALLOWED_DOMAINS`: Hostnames that the proxy is allowed to forward requests to

 ## Usage
 ### Local Development